Edward H. R. Green

-Edward Howland Robinson "Ned" Green (August 22, 1868 – June 8, 1936), also known as Colonel Green, was an American businessman, the only son of financier Hetty Green (the "Witch of Wall Street").
-In the late 19th century, he became a political ally in the Republican Party of William Madison McDonald, a prominent African-American politician.
+Edward Howland Robinson Green (August 22, 1868 – June 8, 1936), also known as Colonel Green, was an American businessman and philanthropist, the only son of financier Hetty Green (the "Witch of Wall Street").

-After his mother's death in 1916 and his inheritance of half her fortune, Green built a mansion in Round Hill, Massachusetts.
-He was noted for his stamp and coin collections.
+At his mother's behest, Green oversaw a turnaround of the Texas Midland Railroad.
+After his mother's death in 1916 and his inheritance of half her fortune, Green became one of the country's wealthiest citizens.
+He built the Round Hill estate on Massachusetts' Buzzards Bay.
+From his coastal residence, he hosted an early radio broadcaster and funded radio signal research, flight tests, and high-voltage experiments of the Massachusetts Institute of Technology.
+Green was also noted for his stamp and coin collections.

-Youth
+Early life and education

-Edward Green was born at the Langham Hotel, London on August 22, 1868, the first of two children of Hetty and Edward Henry Green.
-His sister Harriet Sylvia Ann Howland Green Wilks, called Sylvia, was born in 1871.
+Green was born at the Langham Hotel, London, on August 22, 1868, the first of two children of Hetty and Edward Henry Green.
+His sister, Sylvia, was born in 1871.
 Their mother amassed a fortune through her business dealings and was known as a miser.